Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/k8s-pvc.md

 ## Persistent volume

 In a first step we will create a persistent volume which uses the storage of the Kubernetes host.
-This ressource is needed to provide persistent storage for the persistent volume claim that we will create later
+This resource is needed to provide persistent storage for the persistent volume claim that we will create later

 <pre class="file" data-filename="persistent-volume.yml" data-target="replace">
 ---